 While following the interesting keynote of Richard David Precht short before my talk I got a bit nervous.
 But after entering the stage and preparing computer and microphone I calmed down and waited for my audience.
 A few minutes past five the last ones entered and I started.
 It worked like planned, I had questions during the time and to move one to the time after the talk.
 This way I ended exactly at 6pm.
 Beside the questions during my talk also other people asked me about blockchains and Ethereum.

 After the Pecha Kucha in the evening the conference ended for me.
-Only a video call with an interest for working at Status, then I felt into bed quite early.
+Only a video call with a job interest, then I felt into bed quite early.
 Next morning I left Munich and once again used my time in the train for working.